dreamcat4/docker-images/pxe/README.md

 * Patched persistence mode with `casper-rw` file and `home-rw` file.
 Only seems to work for Legacy BIOS netboot.
 It does not appear to mount the persistence partitions if the computer is booted into UEFI mode.

+### FAQ

+*** What about Mac OS X? ***

+Macs are a bit tougher to do.
+But it might be possible perhaps.
+Here is some useful resources for helping that:

+BSDPy - for mac netbooting - https://github.com/bruienne/bsdpy

+Booting into Mac OS X from iPXE menu - https://github.com/ipxe/ipxe/pull/54

 ### Credit